-Ravenna is known as the mosaic city because of the stunning 5th-6th-century mosaics that decorate the walls of its churches and monuments and because it is still one of Italy's top producers of mosaics.
-Ravenna has eight UNESCO World Heritage Sites, Roman sites, museums, Dante's tomb, and many cultural events.
-Much of the historic center is a pedestrian zone.
+Ravenna is known as the city of mosaics because of the stunning 5th- and 6th-century mosaics that decorate the walls of its churches and monuments, and because it is still one of Italy's top producers of mosaics.
+Ravenna has eight UNESCO World Heritage Sites, plus Roman sites, museums, Dante's tomb, and a famous summer music festival.
+Much of the historic center is a compact and flat pedestrian zone.

-From the fifth to the eighth centuries, Ravenna was the western capital of the Roman Empire and of the Byzantine Empire in Europe.
-Once a lagoon city, the canals were covered over in the fifteenth century during its rule by Venice and its elegant central square, Piazza del Popolo, was created.
+Ravenna was a Roman city that rose to prominence is the fifth to the eighth centuries, when it was the western capital of the Roman Empire and of the Byzantine Empire in Europe.
+Once a lagoon city, the canals were covered over in the 15th century when Ravenna was ruled by Venice.
+Its elegant central square, Piazza del Popolo, was created during this period.
 In the 1700s a new canal was built reconnecting Ravenna to the sea.

 Ravenna's UNESCO World Heritage Sites